Request a Demo

 The Velaris Team

-Churn analysis is the process of identifying why customers leave and using those insights to reduce churn, improve retention, and drive long-term growth.
-In SaaS, where revenue depends on renewals, understanding churn is critical to building a sustainable business.
+Churn analysis is an investigation of why customers leave, and using those insights to improve retention and foster long-term growth.
+For SaaS companies, revenue is almost entirely dependent on renewals.
+Therefore, understanding churn is critical to building a sustainable business.

 Key takeaways

-• Churn analysis helps you understand why customers leave and is essential for improving retention in SaaS
+• Churn analysis aids your understanding of why customers leave, and offers essential insights for improving retention in SaaS

 • Not all churn is the same.
-Tracking different types like revenue churn, voluntary churn, and early churn gives better insight
+Tracking different types like revenue churn, voluntary churn, and early churn provides a more holistic view

 • Key metrics like churn rate, CLV, NRR, and product usage provide a complete view of customer health